Trading with the Enemy Act of 1917: Spain

 Spain was listed in 1941 for aiding the Axis though officially remaining neutral.
 Spain was delisted in 1946.

 Sweden

 Sweden was listed in 1941.
 While Sweden was officially neutral, it aided both sides during WWII to avoid being at war with either.
 Sweden was delisted in 1946.

 Switzerland

 Switzerland was listed in 1941.
 Although neutral during WWII, it engaged in combat against both sides for infringing on its airspace or territory.
 Switzerland was delisted in 1946.

 Thailand

 Thailand was sanctioned in 1941.
-Thailand was invaded by the Japanese and as a negotiated settlement to the conflict they became a Japanese ally during WW2.
-After Japan was defeated, Thailand's subsequent prime minister said the previous government didn't get a valid declaration of war and the previous prime ministers unilateral declaration was null and void.
+Thailand was invaded by the Japanese and as a negotiated settlement to the conflict, they became a Japanese ally during WWII.
+After Japan was defeated, Thailand's subsequent prime minister said the previous government did not get a valid declaration of war and the previous prime minister's unilateral declaration was null and void.
 The Office of Alien Property considered Thailand enemy-occupied instead of an enemy power so it was delisted in 1946 and eligible to get its property back.